Bastian Schweinsteiger retires: World Cup winner calls time on career spent with Bayern Munich, Man Utd & Chicago Fire | Goal.com

 Bastian Schweinsteiger has announced his retirement from professional football, with the former Bayern Munich, Manchester United and Chicago Fire star hanging up his boots at the age of 35.

-The World Cup winner has spent the last three years turning out in MLS.

-Prior to that, he took in a brief spell with the Red Devils at Old Trafford.
+The World Cup winner has spent the last three years turning out in MLS after taking in a brief spell with the Red Devils at Old Trafford prior to his move to Chicago.

 He was considered to be quite a coup when United secured his signature, but a spell in England did not play out as planned.